Swedish Smokeshow Anna Nystrom Sizzles In Tight White Leggings

 “You look cute in anything,” another fan said.

 While Anna frequently rocks workout gear, particularly tight leggings that show off her sculpted lower body, she also tantalizes her fans in other types of clothing.
 Just yesterday, as The Inquisitr reported, the blond bombshell shared a snap in which she rocked a lacy white bodysuit that left little to the imagination.
-The piece had a lingerie vibe, and showed off Anna’s cleavage as well as her toned thighs to perfection as her long blond locks tumbled down her chest.
+The piece had a lingerie vibe and showed off Anna’s cleavage as well as her toned thighs to perfection as her long blond locks tumbled down her chest.